 The Science Peer Tutor System is a student-run resource for students who would like help in the sciences.
 The Science Peer Tutors can help students with anything, from seemingly miniscule assignments such as homework worksheets to proofreading lab reports.

 Appointments are made through an online calendar, where faculty-approved tutors have created appointment slots based upon their availability.
-A student can make an appointment by selecting an available slot for a tutor who specializes in the particular science (ex. chemistry), which can be found next to the tutor's name on the appointment slot, and indicating the specific subject that they would like help in (ex. intermolecular forces) so that the tutor can best prepare for the meeting, and specifying the location if the tutor has not already done so (in study hall, the library, or in Room 206, if available).
-Both the student and the peer tutor will receive an automatic confirmation and reminder notification, so no further steps are necessary prior to the meeting.
-Students are always encouraged to meet with their teacher first and foremost, but the Science Peer Tutor System is available to help during the times listed on the calendar.
+A student can make an appointment by selecting an available slot for a tutor who specializes in the particular science (ex. chemistry), which can be found next to the tutor's name on the appointment slot.
+After scheduling online, the student will email the tutor to coordinate the logistics of the session (location, time, etc.).

 For further questions, please email science teacher Melanie Wills at firstname.lastname@example.org.